rectorphp/getrector-com/resources/blog/posts/2023/2023-08-21-rector-018-how-we-made-tests-seven-times-faster.md

 ## 2. Identify Resettable Services

 When we moved from compiled container per test case to a lazy one, we had another problem.
 Some services kept state and piled up configuration or cached values.
-E.g. collector that kept class renames was growing on every run.
+E.g., a collector that kept class renames was growing on every run.

 We had to identify these services and mark them with `ResetableInterface` to set their state empty: